cabelitos/idfs/README.md

 IDFS is a distributed file system inspired by Hadoop (in a very small scale).

 I haven't planned to make this code public, so I puked tons of code during the development.
-The IDFS can still needs lots of improvement.
+The IDFS still needs lots of improvement.

 How it works?